fps/ladspa.m/README.md

 # Building

 There is nothing to build except the little test program since ladspa.m is a header only library.
-To build the test program it type
+To build the test program type

 <pre>
 make